klahrich/chiefhustler/content/diary/investment-diary-0002.md

 For example, FlowMet-R is another noninvasive portable device from Laser Associated Sciences (LAS), a medical device company based in Irvine, California, that detects PAD, and it was granted FDA 510(k) clearance in October 2019.
 I found [an article](https://www.sciencedirect.com/science/article/pii/S1051044320307727) on this device that seems to imply an accuracy similar to QuantaFlow.

 In other words, I'm unable to assess the durability of the moat.
-It might be stronger than I think, and maybe part of it is the relationships with the healthcare practitioners and insurance companies, but I really have no way of double checking that.
+It might be stronger than I think, and maybe part of it is the relationships with the healthcare practitioners and insurance companies, but I have no way of double checking that.
+Someone else might.

 I bought shares of Semler last week.
-I do this frequently (blindly cloning someone I admire) to "start the clock" if you will and force myself to quickly dig deeper into an idea.
-But unless I can find a way to gain an insight into the moat, I will most likely exit in the coming days.
+I do this frequently (blindly cloning someone I admire) to "start the clock" and force myself to quickly dig deeper into an idea.
+But unless I can find a way to gain further insight into the moat, I will most likely exit in the coming days.

 ### Writeups